omniti-labs/omnios-build-perl/README.md

 When you've got your list of dists to build, cd into the named subdirectory under `build/`.
 These directories are named for the dist without the version.
-View the build.sh script and check the `BUILD_DEPENDS_IPS` variable.
-Ensure these packages are installed.
-The first three packages are always present:

-	developer/build/gnu-make system/header system/library/math/header-math

-Any additional packages specified are requirements to build this distribution.
-The simplest way to get them is to copy the entire set of packages in that variable line and `sudo pkg install` them.
-Don't worry if some packages are already installed, as pkg will skip them.

 All you need to do now is run `./build.sh -d <VER>` where `<VER>` is the major/minor Perl version, e.g. "5.16".
+The build will attempt to install all necessary build dependencies and will remove any extraneous packages upon successful completion.

 Assuming the build is successful, you will be prompted to confirm that you want to publish the package (it will say "An error occurred..." but that's just because we use the same function, `ask_to_continue()`, so don't be concerned.)
-In another terminal window, feel free to review the IPS manifest that has been created for the package.
+In another terminal window, optionally review the IPS manifest that has been created for the package.
 That lives in your build directory, which defaults to `/tmp/build_<username>/`.
 The manifest will be the IPS package name with slashes replaced with underscores and with a `.p5m` extension.

 	/tmp/build_esproul/omniti_perl_mime-lite.p5m